biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 Next, we’ll look for some additional data to compare against.

-You noticed the ‘Other Studies’ table below ‘Your Studies’ when adding data to the analysis.
+You noticed the "Other Studies" table below "Your Studies" when adding data to the analysis.
 (Sometimes this takes a while to load - give it a few minutes.)
 These are publicly available data for you to explore, and each should have processed data suitable for comparison to your own.

 There are a couple tools provided to help you find useful public studies.